 By autumn we stood with our backs to the town of Orel

 The German attack was divided into three army groups.
-North advanced through the Baltic States towards Leningrad.
-South drove the Soviets "back through the Ukraine", culminating in September with a great encirclement near Kiev in which 700,000 Soviets were killed or captured.
+Army Group North advanced through the Baltic States towards Leningrad, while Army Group South drove the Soviets, "back through the Ukraine", culminating in September with a great encirclement near Kiev in which more than 700,000 Soviets were killed or captured.

-The third, and initially most powerful, German army group was Center, taking the road to Moscow on which Smolensk, Vyazma, and Orel were located.
-The Battle of Smolensk lasted from July 10 to September 10, with the Germans finally prevailing and the Red Army losing 310,000 dead or captured out of 579,000 engaged with another 159,000 wounded or sick.
-The battle was prolonged because in its early stages, Hitler diverted panzer units to the south for the Kiev encirclement.
-The ensuing delay in capturing Smolensk may have been fatal to the later failure to capture Moscow.
+The third, and initially most powerful, group was Army Group Center, taking the road to Moscow along with Smolensk, Vyazma, and Orel were located.
+The Battle of Smolensk lasted from July 10 to September 10, with the Red Army losing nearly a half million soldiers dead, wounded, or captured.
+The battle was prolonged because in its early stages Hitler diverted panzer units to the south for the Kiev encirclement.
+The delay in capturing Smolensk may have fatally delayed the German drive on Moscow.

-When the panzer units returned to Army Group Center, the Moscow advance began again in late September.
-During October, the Germans pulled off two more giant encirclements of the Red Army at Vyazma and Bryansk, in which another million Soviet soldiers were killed or captured.
+With the panzers returning to Army Group Center, the advance on Moscow resumed in late September, racing against the onset of winter.
+During October, the Germans pulled off two more giant encirclements at Vyazma and Bryanks, in which another million Soviet soldiers were killed or captured.
 Orel fell on October 3 to General Guderian's tanks.

-Closer and closer to Moscow they comeOn November 15, the Germans began their final push towards Moscow.
-General Heinz Guderian (1888-1954), commander of Second Panzer Army, is considered one of the finest tank generals of the war.
-He performed brilliantly during the Polish invasion and then led the armored spearheads in the 1940 campaign in France.
-Guderian's role in the Moscow assault was to approach the capital from the southwest and encircle it.
-In late December 1941 he would be dismissed because of a dispute with his superiors over how to respond tactically to the Soviet counter-offensive.
+Closer and closer to Moscow they comeOn November 15, the Germans began their final push on Moscow.
+General Heinz Guderian (1888-1954), commander of the Second Panzer Army, is considered one of the finest tank generals of the war, performing brilliantly during the Poland invasion and then leading the armored spearheads in the 1940 French campaign.
+Guderian's task was to approach the Soviet capital from the southwest and encircle it.
+Though he made some advances, his overextended forces were halted short of the capital and left in vulnerable defensive positions.
+On December 26, 1941 he would be dismissed from command because of a dispute with his superiors (including Hitler) over how to respond tactically to the recently launched Soviet offensive.
 Recalled to duty by Hitler in 1943 after the disaster at Stalingrad, he was charged with rebuilding the army's panzer capabilities.
-On July 21, 1944, a day after the failed assassination attempt against Hitler, Guderian was appointed Army Chief of Staff.
-Although he often argued with Hitler about tactical decisions, he remained a faithful supporter of the Fuhrer until the end of the war.
-(Guderian in Russia, wikipedia)
+On July 21, 1944, the day after the failed assassination attempt against Hitler, Guderian was appointed Army Chief of Staff.
+Though often arguing with Hitler about tactical decisions, he remained a faithful supporter of the Fuehrer until the end of the war.

 Riding the wind like a bell

-General Guderian stands at the crest of the hill
+General Guderian stands at the crest of a hill

 Oceans of mud filled the roads